SharePoint/sp-dev-docs/docs/solution-guidance/search-customizations-for-sharepoint.md

 To create the site directory display templates:

+> [!NOTE]
-**Note:**  This procedure uses the site-related display templates without modification.
+> This procedure uses the site-related display templates without modification.
 If you want to change how site directory results are displayed, modify the display templates that you create.

 1. Open the mapped network drive to the  **Master Page Gallery**.
 For more information, see [How to: Map a network drive to the SharePoint 2013 Master Page Gallery](http://msdn.microsoft.com/en-us/library/office/jj733519%28v=office.15%29.aspx).